 Now run the same frequency response measurements in your testing environment, with the subwoofer and the microphone at the exact positions you intend to use for testing.
 If you display the open-space frequency response measurement on the same screen as the measurement taken in your test environment, you can gauge the room correction that is required at each frequency.
 Here is the result comparing the measurement in the soccer field (purple trace) and the measurement in my backyard (green trace).

-Write down the difference between the free-space measurement and the test environment for frequencies in 1/3rd octave steps starting at 10 Hz and going up to 2 kHz.
-(The Enter Chamber Correction Data screen in the CEA-2010 software goes up to 10 kHz, but I have filled in the data only to 2 kHz, because higher frequencies are rarely if ever significant in CEA-2010.)
+If you're using the Igor Pro freeware program, write down the difference between the free-space measurement and the test environment for frequencies in 1/3rd octave steps starting at 10 Hz and going up to 2 kHz.
+(The Enter Chamber Correction Data screen in the CTA-2010 software goes up to 10 kHz, but I have filled in the data only to 2 kHz, because higher frequencies are rarely if ever significant in CEA-2010.)
 If the test environment attenuated the audio from the device under test, write the result as a negative number (i.e., -2.3 dB at 40 Hz).
-Transfer these values to the Enter Chamber Correction Data screen and hit OK when finished.Note that if you intend to use different mic-to-subwoofer test distances (we’ll get to that next), you will need to create chamber correction data for each measurement distance, then save each routine as a separate Igor Pro project, such as “CEA-2010 2M” for a 2-meter distance.
+Transfer these values to the Enter Chamber Correction Data screen and hit OK when finished.Note that if you intend to use different mic-to-subwoofer test distances (we’ll get to that next), you will need to create chamber correction data for each measurement distance, then save each routine as a separate Igor Pro project, such as “CTA-2010 2M” for a 2-meter distance.
 Then when you test with a 2-meter mic-to-subwoofer distance, open this project and your settings will be correct.